sebscholl/tron-api-ruby/READme.md

 $ ruby start.rb
 ```

-All endpoint declarations are defined in `data/tron.yml` and get defined when `start.rb` is loaded using the `TronHTTP::Setup.run` method.
+All endpoint declarations are defined in `data/tron.yml` and get defined when `start.rb` is loaded using the `TronHTTP::Config.run` method.

 Client instances are created automatically for Mainnet, Shashta, Tronex, and Nile.